 According to EcSell Institute research, one-to-one meetings with your reps may be one of the most critical factors in helping them perform.
 In The Coaching Effect Survey, we see strong relationships between team members that rate their one-to-one meetings with their managers as effective and team members that rate their managers as excellent leaders, coaches and effective at motivating them to greater sales importance or impact.

 These relationships indicate that one-to-one meetings are one of the most critical activities you can do with your reps.
 So how do you make them effective?
 We encourage you to use a consistent format.
 You can make your one-to-ones much more efficient and still create a positive impact if you know what you want to accomplish.
-EcSell Institute has found that the following topics should be covered in a good one-to-one meeting:
+EcSell Institute has found that the following topics should be covered in a good one-to-one meeting.

-- Personal updates
+1: Personal updates

-- Activity/goal/pipeline updates
+2: Activity/goal/pipeline updates

 Discuss the performance data you have.
 Look for trends with them.
 Talk about areas where they are doing well.
 Talk about what can be improved.
 Staying on top of the execution of activities drives accountability, as well as ensures that you are dealing with any performance issues as proactively as possible.

-- Customer/prospect updates
+3: Customer/prospect updates

-Many managers and reps spend nearly their entire one-to-one on this topic.
+Many managers and team members spend nearly their entire one-to-one on this topic.
 While that is too one-dimensional, it certainly is important to talk through issues and opportunities regarding current and potential customers.
 When talking about customer/prospect issues, your main purpose should be to ask questions to help your reps learn how to diagnose and solve these issues on their own.

-- Questions/where they need your help
+4: Questions/where they need your help

 This last category is basically an open-ended discussion.
 Give your reps the opportunity to ask questions about anything that’s been weighing on their mind.
 And be sure to ask them how you can help them in their work.
 Creating an open forum encourages them to feel comfortable discussing needs and issues with you and works to strengthen the trust and partnership between you.